 If you are starting to realise that something isn’t right within your relationship.
 That some behaviours you’ve accepted as normal and adjusted who you are and your life to suit them.
 Or never really truly knew who you were.

-The reality of the life you’ve been living and the reality that you can make it better has you now thinking.
+The reality of the life you’ve been living and the reality that you can make it better, you’re now thinking.
 “I must break free, but how do I break free?”

-A little bit of fear is normal in day to day life, normal fear actually helps you instinctively protect yourself from harm.
-With a narcissist they have manipulated and programmed your mind through threats, anger, rage, taking away your self-esteem through the gaslighting, blame shifting and projection.
-Getting you to question your actions and your motives.
+A little bit of fear is healthy in day to day life, and rational fear actually helps you instinctively protect yourself from harm.
+With the narcissist, they have manipulated and programmed your mind through threats, anger, rage, taking away your self-esteem through their gaslighting, blame-shifting and projection, getting you to question your actions and your motives.

 So now is the time to break down those obstacles fear is putting in your way, how they control you through fear and actions you can take to break free.